mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 ```

 Now it's time to fight with duplicated enriched events.
-Duplicates come from unreliable nature of the network between client browser and our system.
+Duplicates come from the unreliable nature of the network between the client browser and our system.
 Most real-time processing pipelines in advertising and recommendation systems are counting events,
-so duplicates in the enriched clickstream could cause inaccuracies.
+so duplicates in the enriched click-stream could cause inaccuracies.

-The most straightforward deduplication method is to compare incoming event with state of previously processed events.
+The most straightforward deduplication method is to compare incoming events with state of previously processed events.
 If the event has been already processed it should be skipped.

-Unfortunately DSL does not provide "deduplicate" method out-of-the-box but similar logic might be implemented with
+Unfortunately DSL does not provide a "deduplicate" method out-of-the-box but similar logic might be implemented with
 "reduce" operation.

 First we need to define deduplication window.
-Deduplication window can be much shorter than join window,
+The deduplication window can be much shorter than the join window,
 we do not expect duplicates more than 10 seconds between each other.

 ``` scala